-I moved to Huntsville, Alabama a little over a year ago.
-As I began to get my feet wet in the community, opening my eyes and ears for various ways to serve, I found myself in awe of all this city has to offer.
+When I moved to Huntsville, Alabama a few years ago, I found myself in awe of all this city has to offer.

 Though I was eager to find my place, I tried to be patient because I knew one would fit.